 Motueka-based sculptor Nicholas Duval-Smith makes eye-catching bronze sculptures from Oamaru stone originals.
-He has also recently returned working with ceramics, producing a range of unique, personality-filled porcelain portrait brooches.
-Nick says he like clean lines, textural contrasts, and art that can be played with – and reckons that jewellery, like sculpture, can carry narrative content, through symbols and pictures.
+His work reflects his love of clean lines, textural contrasts, narrative, and art that can be played with.
+He has also recently returned to working with ceramics, producing a range of unique, personality-filled porcelain portrait brooches.

 Sally Herbert of HerbertandWilks Jewellery is a designer and maker of contemporary mixed metal jewellery.
 While first being captivated by the sculptural properties of cast glass and the lost wax process, she fell in love with jewellery making early on.
 She considers the medium similar – only on a smaller scale.
 Her pieces are modern and sculptural, with an emphasis on surface and texture.